 By Angela Fairhurst

-Walking into the Parker Palm Springs feels like entering the Rat Pack era.
+Walking into the Parker Palm Springs steps guests back in time entering the Rat Pack era.
 Opened in 1959 as California’s first Holiday Inn, the hotel became singing cowboy Gene Autry’s Melody Ranch until Merv Griffin revamped it in the 1990’s as the Givenchy Resort and Spa.
 Griffin’s version was formal and palatial, and definitely out-of-place in the middle of Palm Springs.

 When hotelier Jack Parker acquired the property that opened 11 years ago, he commissioned Designer Jonathan Adler to re-design the resort, his first venture in the hotel sector.
 The results were part of a transformation of the Palm Springs retired set, to a cooler, younger crowd, and one that doesn’t take it self quite so seriously.